pism/pism/examples/jako/README.md

 Greenland dataset for the whole ice sheet.

-This example demonstrates the outlet-glacier-mode PISM executable `pismo` and the drainage-basin-delineation tool
+This example demonstrates the outlet-glacier-mode PISM executable `pismo` and the drainage-basin-delineation tool `regional-tools`.

-Preprocessing
+Get a tool
 ----------

-In order to run `pismo` some preprocessing must be performed.
-A number of python tools are needed.

 First get `regional-tools`, the drainage basin generator, by `git clone`.
 Then set up this python tool as directed in its `README.md`.
 Then come back here and